Mental Illness

 Balance gambling with other activities.

-Balance gambling with other leisure activities, such as playing sports, hanging out with friends or traveling, so that gambling doesn’t become too consuming and interfere with other aspects of your life, such as your work or relationships.
-Before you play, set a time limit and choose to quit when the allotted time is over.
-Betting is a form of entertainment and a way to have fun; not a source of income.
+Balance gambling with other leisure activities, such as playing sports, hanging out with friends or travelling, so that gambling doesn’t become too consuming and interfere with other aspects of your life, such as your work or relationships.
+Before you play, set a time limit, and choose to quit when the allotted time is over.
+Betting is a form of entertainment and a way to have fun, not a source of income.

 Betting becomes a problem when it is done excessively and negatively impacts your relationships, finances, physical or mental health, school or work performances, and/or other areas of your life.
 This problem can affect anyone regardless of your age, gender, race, or social status.